Our Early Learning Advisory Group Members Discuss the Challenges and Successes of Distance Learning

-Early Edge California has continued to hold Teacher Advisory Group meetings during the COVID-19 pandemic to learn about the current experiences of our Early Learning teachers and providers while offering them a space to support each other.
+Early Edge California has continued to hold Early Learning Advisory Group meetings during the COVID-19 pandemic to learn about the current experiences of our Early Learning teachers and providers while offering them a space to support each other.
 Last week, we held two more virtual meetings for our members.
 Below we share some experiences from this group representing California’s diverse Early Learning community–from Headstart programs, California State Preschool Program (CSPP), and Transitional Kindergarten to Childcare centers and Family Childcare Homes (FCCs), located across the state.

 Challenges for Teachers and Providers

 Many of our members shared that the demands of distance learning can be “overwhelming.”
 Teachers and providers report attending as many as thirty Zoom calls per week which include check-ins with students, staff meetings, and trainings.
 “I had a very hard time because I am a very hands-on type of teacher and technology is not my strong suit,” said one teacher.
 Teachers and providers are also making lesson plans, recording lessons, and responding to families’ questions and needs for non-academic support.
 “I am having to help parents a lot with distance learning.
 I get calls and texts at 6am, 8pm, 9pm,” shared one provider.